 If you have to work to earn income, your most important asset is “You, when you’re at WORK!”
 Everything else is secondary, and you risk losing all your “other assets” if you lose your ability to earn a living.

 An effective financial risk management plan helps secure yourself and your loved ones against such financial catastrophe, so your household never has to be poor in case one of the breadwinners can’t work due to whatever reasons.
 In essence, risk management helps you avoid a situation where the “what ifs” turn into “what nows”, just because you failed to plan.

 Book an appointment here to explore your financial risk management options.
 As independent Winnipeg financial advisors, we can help you implement risk management plans that take care of your financial well-being, so you never have to be poor, no matter what curved-balls life throws your way.

-At SmartWealth, we believe that investing doesn’t have to be complicated.
+We believe that investing doesn’t have to be complicated.
 You don’t have to learn how to read charts, master price action, or any price indicator.
 The most important thing when it comes to investing is in deciding that you do want to invest to achieve wealth milestones and your long-term financial goals.

 You see, investing isn’t about “timing the market”, rather it’s about “time in the market”.

 The longer time that you’re invested, the higher your investments would have grown.